Security Demo (Claude Desktop)

 MetaMask

 Install the MetaMask browser extension in Chrome, Firefox, or Brave.
-Claude opens a local signing page for each step — MetaMask handles approvals directly in your browser.
+Claude opens a local signing page for each step — MetaMask handles approvals in your browser.

 A test wallet with BattleChain Testnet ETH